SimonNgj/DL-ung-dung/2019July7/README.md

 # Human Activity Recognition on the Wireless Sensor Data Mining (WISDM) dataset using DL
 This folder contains code used to recognize human activity based on the Wireless Sensor Data Mining (WISDM) dataset using CNN, LSTM and CNN-LSTM.
+This post highly relies on this repo: https://github.com/bartkowiaktomasz/har-wisdm-lstm-rnns

 ## Dataset
 The data used for classification is provided by the Wireless Sensor Data Mining (WISDM) Lab and can be downloaded  [here](http://www.cis.fordham.edu/wisdm/dataset.php).